Tokugawa Ieyasu's Clock

 Tokugawa Ieyasu's Clock (Japanese: 徳川家康の洋時計, Tokugawa Ieyasu no yōdokei) is a clock which was given to Shogun Tokugawa Ieyasu of Japan by King Philip III of Spain in 1611.
-Built in 1581, the clock is the oldest surviving clock in Japan and one of the few surviving clocks in the world of its era.
+Built in 1573 or 1581, the clock is the oldest surviving clock in Japan and one of the few surviving clocks in the world of its era.
 Since Ieyasu's death, the clock has been stored at Kunōzan Tōshō-gū, and has since been designated as an Important Cultural Property with application to designate it as a National Treasure in Japan under consideration.
 A 2012 examination by the British Museum concluded that the clock is likely the only clock in the world of its era in which almost all of the internal parts remain as they were originally made.

 History

+Manufacturing

-The clock is a gilt-bronze spring-loaded clock manufactured in Madrid, Spain, in 1581 by Hans de Evalo, a watchmaker in the service of the King of Spain.
-The clock utilizes the most advanced mechanical technology of the time.
+The clock is a gilt-bronze spring-loaded clock which, according to the nameplate on the clock, was manufactured in Madrid, Spain, in 1581 by Hans de Evalo.
+De Evalo was a Flemish man born in Brussels and was a master clockmaker to King Philip II from 1580 until his death in 1598.
+The Spanish royalty had been avid collectors of clocks since the reign of Charles V, and the oldest surviving clock in their collection was also made by de Evalo.
+Another inscription was later discovered on the clock, naming Nicolaus de Troestenberch as its maker.
+Nicolaus de Troestenberch was a royal clockmaker to Charles V, and was the son of Jean van Troestenberch, royal clockmaker to Philip I of Castile in the early 16th century.

+Nothing is known about the clock from the time it was made to the time it was presented to Tokugawa Ieyasu.